wifisensing/PicoScenes-MATLAB-Toolbox-Core/README.md

 ## Remember to delete parser_basic/RXSParser.mexXXXX file everytime after upgrade!!!

-    PMT-Core dones't auto-build parser_basic/RXSParser.mexXXXX when the C++ code changes.
+    PMT-Core does not auto-build parser_basic/RXSParser.mexXXXX when the C++ code changes.
 To make the .mex file sync with the C++ code, delete the .mex file and let PMT-Core to rebuild it.

 ## Documentation?